 The aim of this course is to provide students with an overview of the main concepts and tools of economics.
 The aim is for a student to link economic principles to ‘explain and understand’ business problems.
 The course will cover both micro- and macro-economics and explain how these can be used to understand consumers’, companies’ and government behaviour in the marketplace.

-Lead People, Teams and Organizations (6 credits)
+Lead People, Teams and Organizations (6 credits) OFFERED IN SPRING 2021

 This module aims at the one to give students a comprehensive review of essentials of human resources concepts and techniques to be used in today’s competitive environment as well a thorough understanding of the importance and qualities of effective leadership in organisations in complex times.
 The module will cover concepts such as the relationship between business strategy and HR strategy, (re)structuring organizations, talent development, engagement, teams functioning, self-awareness of leader’s personality traits, strengths/challenges and awareness of others in order to acquire, utilise and adapt the most effective strategic, inspirational and ethical leadership methodologies and styles.

-Marketing Concepts and Practice (6 credits)
+Marketing Concepts and Practice (6 credits) OFFERED IN SPRING 2021

 The aim of this module is to understand the theory and practice of marketing and its strategic perspective and to broaden your existing understanding of marketing and its integration into an overall corporate strategy and structure.
 Students are expected active participation, through cases, assignments, discussions and workgroups to discuss real-world challenges and demonstrate meaningful application of essential knowledge and practical skills.